YaBoiBreezy/python-sha-256-bit-arrays/Attempts to break SHA-256/Attempt_2_Predictive_Astar_Search/README.txt

 A* search for SHA-256, but instead of hashing for all 512 or 512^2 possible bitflips, uses pregenerated expected result (see SHA-256-PROBABILITIES), then ranks based on that.
-This lets it has once per generation, not 512 or 512^2 times.
+This lets it hash once per generation, not 512 or 512^2 times.

 These A* searches weren't performing well, so L1Stats tracks their progress.
 As can be seen from running this program (Basically L1 with extra data logging),